Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 with $\mathbb{T}=\mathbb{R}/2\pi \mathbb{Z}$, $\lambda\in \{-1,1\}$ and where $\dot{B}$ stands for a space-time real valued noise, defined on a complete filtered probability space $(\Omega,\mathfrak{F},\mathbb{P})$.
 In this setting, we actually intend to pursue two main objectives, that can be roughly summarized as follows:

+$(i)$ Identify and treat situations where the unknown $u$ cannot be treated as a function, but only as a space of general distributions, using some additional \textit{renormalization} procedure.

-$(i)$ Try to go beyond the classical white-noise situations and handle the case of a space-time \textit{fractional} noise.
-In other words, we would like to deal with a centered Gaussian noise $\dot{B}$ the covariance of which is given for all test-functions $\vp,\psi$ on $\R^2$ by
+$(ii)$ Try to go beyond white-noise situations and handle the more sophisticated structure of a space-time \textit{fractional} noise.
+In other words, we would like to deal with a centered Gaussian noise $\dot{B}$ whose covariance is given for all test-functions $\vp,\psi$ on $\R^2$ by